ParamveerSingh19/CODSOFT/README.md

 A clean, secure mobile signup flow focused on simplicity, personalization, and ease of use.
 Includes email/password input, social login options, and error handling—ideal for fast, user-friendly onboarding.

-## 📱 Mobile App Sign-Up Flow (Figma Design)

-Welcome to the **Mobile App Sign-Up Flow** UI project designed on **Figma**.
-This flow demonstrates a clean, modern, and user-friendly sign-up/login experience, ideal for any mobile application startup or tech product.

 ## 📌 Project Overview

 This UI/UX design includes:

 - Welcome screen
 - Sign-up options (Email, Google, GitHub)
 - Email registration form